Over seven million people work in the construction industry in the United States. A significant percentage of these people abuse alcohol.

 Exercise, meditation, music, and art therapy provide alternative stress relief techniques and the opportunity for creative expression.
 Some people respond better to certain methods than others, which is why individualized care is so important.

-At Addiction Campuses, we offer personalized alcohol rehab programs for construction workers.
+At Vertava Health, we offer personalized alcohol rehab programs for construction workers.
 To learn more about alcoholism and treatment for construction workers, reach out to one of our specialists today.